plausible/docs/docs/integration-guides.md

 There's no official Plausible integration with Segment but Segment allows you to integrate with Google Tag Manager.
 So you could integrate Plausible with Segment through Google Tag Manager.
 Here's how to use [Google Tag Manager](google-tag-manager.md).

-## Server side tracking

-We have the Plausible events API which can be used to record pageviews and custom events server side without the use of JavaScript.
-[Learn more here](events-api.md).

 ## Shopify

 [How to add the script to your Shopify store](shopify-integration.md).